Bryce-AC/aerender_CPU_roaster/README.md

-# aerender_CPU_roaster
+# 🔥 aerender_CPU_roaster 🔥
-Some cobbled together batch scripting to run multiple instances of aerender
+Some cobbled together batch scripting to run multiple instances of aerender since Adobe don't want to fully utilise system resources

+(╯°□°)╯︵ ┻━┻

 ## Instructions
 1. Make sure there's a composition in the AE project called `render` which has been added to the render queue with the settings you desire